The summer of 1973, when I was seventeen, I hitch-hiked from Ottawa to Long Beach on Vancouver Island and back, by way of Dawson City, Yukon.

 I enjoyed the winter night skies immensely, even when the spectacular Northern Lights were not dancing.
 The darkness was difficult for many, however, and is the driver behind the northern experience of cabin fever.
 Along with excessive alcohol consumption, it is a factor explaining why Russia and Lithuania have the highest per capita male suicide rates in the world.
 While I don’t know the circumstances, the second year I spent in Dawson a young White man killed himself.
 He was part of a family with a long history of placer mining, and worked his own claim.
 Front end loaders were a big part of the operation, and he was a capable mechanic.
 I recall seeing him in town occasionally with grease from working on the machines smeared away from his pale face but still visible around the edges.
 He took his own life at his brothers’ farm.
 Youth suicide among members of the First Nation community was also a fact in Dawson.
 The dark and the cold were compounded by poverty and disorientation from alcohol, drugs and the dissonance of a shifting culture.

 The sorrow and pain left behind for the living is difficult to fathom, and probably hard to forgive as well.
 My father struggled to understand when his best friend, a budding pilot in the Canadian Air Force after World War II, shot himself because he had flunked out of an elite flying program.
 He left behind a son and wife who were devastated for many years.
-She never remarried, and her son remained a fragile person even as a young man.
 When I think of these tragedies I understand the warning Stephen Jenkinson, a death councillor and author of the book “Die Wise,” gave during a lecture I attended.
-He said, “Anyone here contemplating suicide should think long and hard about whoever might find their dead body.”
+He said, speaking directly to the people in the audience, “Anyone here contemplating suicide should think long and hard about whoever might find their dead body.”
 The tragedies bring to mind the hard truth of intergenerational trauma affecting individuals, families and communities such as Canada’s First Nations.

 One day in December, 1977, half-way through my second winter in Dawson, I received in the mail a parcel from my parents with a colourful brochure describing an art school in San Miguel de Allende, Mexico.
 Their letter suggested I finish my studies there, and they offered to fly me to Ottawa for Christmas, enroute to Mexico.
 While I still had plenty of winter provisions, and was happy enough painting and playing music, this sounded like a good idea.
 Besides, by that time there wasn’t a hope in hell I would find a woman free from other obligations and keen to share my vittles.
 So, I gave away my frozen caribou meat, bags of parsnips and bushel of short-grain brown rice and set off, excited by the prospect of being around other artists under the Mexican sun.
 An exodus like this was not unusual for people in Dawson, many of whom had seasonal jobs anyway.
 I thought it was temporary, but I didn’t return to Dawson from Mexico for a year and a half.
 When I did, in the spring of Dawson’s Great Flood of ’79, I was still committed to an artist’s life and fully trained with a completed Bachelor of Fine Arts degree from the University of Guanajuato in Mexico.
 Seeds of change had been planted, however, by contact with the field of anthropology and Mexico’s revolutionary mural painters.
 These influences would eventually guide me from art to anthropology, along the path of activism.